Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 This is a guide on how to connect Horizon using PCSX2.

 _This guide is by DeathBySnowman, last revised 16 May 2022.
-Thanks to Skunk for providing feedback on this page._
+Special thanks to Skunk for providing feedback on this page._

 Contents: